MCamp859/hello-world/wnr800-README.md

 -   analytics: Attribute to be detected by the model.

-    >**NOTE:** The default model support pedestrian, vehicle and bike detection.
-User can select desired attributes from these.
+    >**NOTE:** The default model supports pedestrian, vehicle and bike detection.
+You can select desired attributes from these.
 (E.g.:
     "analytics": "pedestrian vehicle detection")